Eating Disorders Treatment Program

 • Obsession with diets, calories, food, or nutrition

-• Compulsive eating, binge eating, or inability to stop eating
+• Compulsive eating or grazing, or inability to stop eating

 • Frequent rigorous dieting, regardless of body weight

-• Compulsively arranging food and/or cutting into tiny pieces
+• Compulsively arranging food and/or cutting food into tiny pieces

 • Rigidity around food – eating only particular types of food and/or at certain times